From Monday, 28 September 2020, you are required by law to self-isolate if you are told to do so by NHS Test and Trace.

 To qualify for the payment, you will need to meet all of the criteria below:

-- you have been asked to self-isolate by NHS Test and Trace on or after 28 September, 2020
+- you have been asked to self-isolate by NHS Test and Trace because you have tested positive for Covid-19

 - you are employed or self-employed